-Virtual Communications: Your Online Presence
+Virtual Communications: Your Digital Presence

 “Most of us tend to think of communication skills in terms of formal presentation skills.
 But when are you not onstage?…In the real world and very much in the virtual one, every encounter is a vital opportunity to create and nurture a positive impression.”